Monthly fishing forecast for Siesta Key

 The heat is a factor in June fishing

 You can count on one thing in June in Sarasota, it is going to be hot!
 One way to beat the heat is to fish in the evening and at night.
 Snook are nocturnal by nature and feed heavily in the dark.
 Working lighted docks and bridges is the most popular night fishing method.
 Anchor a cast away up-current of the light, then toss a live or artificial shrimp, baitfish, small jig, plug, or fly into the shadow line of the light.
 You may also catch mangrove snapper, speckled trout, ladyfish, jacks, and maybe even a tarpon fishing the bridges at night.

-Beach fishing for snook was fabulous last season, and it should be good again this summer, especially with the mild winter that we had.
+Beach fishing for snook is reliable when conditions are favorable.
 Walk the beach in the morning, looking for snook in the surf line.
 Cast out a small spoon, plug, or jig in front of any snook that you spot.
-This is a great time to break out the fly rod, white baitfish patterns are best.
+This is a great time to break out the fly rod, white bait fish patterns are best.

 July fishing can be excellent, but tactics need to be a little different and windows of opportunity are smaller.
 It is simply too hot to fish in the middle of the day.
 Early morning will be the most reliable time to fish, evenings are good too, but frequent thunderstorms can make planning a trip difficult.
 Anglers who don’t mind fishing in the dark will have success at night, and they will beat the summer heat!